qalle2/nes-disasm/README.md

                         How many spaces to use for indentation (1 to 100, default=8).
   -d DATA_BYTES_PER_LINE, --data-bytes-per-line DATA_BYTES_PER_LINE
                         How many data bytes to print per 'hex ...' line (1 to 100, default=8).
-  -z, --no-absolute-zeropage
-                        Assume the game never accesses the zero page using absolute addressing if the instruction also supports zero page addressing.
   -a NO_ACCESS, --no-access NO_ACCESS
                         Assume the game never interacts with these addresses (using any instruction with absolute addressing, or indexed absolute with these